A Detailed Breakdown Of Nonprofit Accounting Basics

 As a nonprofit, you have the choice to pay your team on whatever schedule suits you.
 The most common periods are paying weekly, biweekly, semi-monthly, or monthly.

 If you are going to externalize your payroll, don’t hesitate to ask the filer to file both state and federal tax forms for you.
-This will save you a lot of headache come tax season for you and your employees.
+This will save you a lot of headaches when it comes to nonprofit tax filing season for you and your employees.
 We highly recommend taking this avenue as most banks provide payroll services (or can recommend one) and they are often cheaper than hiring a person to do so.

 Pro Tip: If you externalize your payroll service they often require that you have funds to cover two to three months of salaries.